Senior Treasury Analyst Salary

 Popular Skills for Senior Treasury Analyst

-Senior Treasury Analysts report using a wide range of professional skills.
-Most notably, skills in Financial Modeling, Investment Management, Financial Analysis, and Cash Flow Management are correlated to pay that is above average.
-Skills that pay less than market rate include Financial Reporting.
-Most people familiar with Cash Flow Management also know Financial Analysis.
+Survey results show that Senior Treasury Analysts use a fair number of skills.
+Most notably, skills in Financial Modeling, Financial Analysis, Cash Flow Management, and Investment Management are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Financial Reporting and Foreign Currency Transactions.
+For most people, competency in Cash Flow Management indicates knowledge of Financial Analysis.

 Pay by Experience Level for Senior Treasury Analyst